janscience/adaptationprimer/ssa/README.md

 ![sawtoothstimulus](ssa-sawtoothstimulus.png)

+> Generate
+> - a sawtooth stimulus with rising flanks
+> - a triangular stimulus
+> - a stimulus where each pulse is a parabula.

 A variant of generating periodic stimuli is to start out with a sinewave and modify it, for example by squaring it, to make the pulses more narrow: